plexguide/Sonarr-Hunter/README.md

 ### Unraid Users

 1. Install the plugin called `UserScripts`
-2. Copy and paste the following script file as a new script - [huntarr-sonarr.sh](huntarr-sonarr.sh)
+2. Copy and paste the following script file as a new script - [huntarr.sh](huntarr.sh)
 3. Ensure to set it to `Run in the background` if your array is already running and set the schedule to `At Startup Array`
 4. Update the variables at the top of the script to match your configuration